0xopsdev/0xopsdev/README.md

 ---

 ### 💼 **Let's Connect** 💼
 If you're looking for expertise in the Solana and EVM ecosystem, blockchain development, or smart contracts, feel free to reach out for consultation.
-I'm excited to explore new opportunities and collaborations.
+I'm excited to explore new opportunities and collaborations!

 ---